Hlukhiv: History

+In October 2020 was again Ukrainian local elections, where was chosen new City Mayor Nadiia Vailo - candidate from political party "Our Land".

-2022 Russian Invasion
+2022 Russian invasion

-Clashes have been ongoing in Hlukhiv between the Ukrainian Armed Forces and the invading Russian Armed Forces in the city and its surrounding areas since 24 February, 2022.
+Clashes occurred in Hlukhiv between the Ukrainian Armed Forces and the invading Russian Armed Forces in the city and its surrounding areas during the night of 24–25 February 2022.
+The city was occupied by Russian forces until April 2022.

-On March 2, 2022, Hlukhiv was liberated from Russian occupation.

 Demographics

 Sights

 The oldest building in the town is the church of St. Nicholas (1693), modeled after traditional wooden churches and executed in the Ukrainian Baroque style.
 The church, repaired and renovated in 1871, has three pear-shaped domes and a two-storey bell tower.

 The church of the Savior's Transfiguration (1765) straddles the line between Baroque and Neoclassicism, while the massive Neo-Byzantine cathedral (1884–93) resembles St Volodymyr's Cathedral in Kyiv.

 Probably the best known landmark of modern Hlukhiv is the conspicuous water tower (1927–29), though more historical interest attaches to the triumphal arch, dated either to 1744 or 1766.
 It has been suggested that the architect of this rather plain structure was Andrey Kvasov.
 The arch, the oldest in Ukraine, sustained damage during World War II but was subsequently restored.

+Many of Hlukhiv's historic and architectural monuments are part of National State Historical and Cultural Reserve "Hlukhiv".

 Religion

-Most dominant religious presentation in the city has the Russian Orthodox Church through the Ukrainian Orthodox Church (Moscow Patriarchate).
+The most dominant religious presentation in the city has the Russian Orthodox Church through the Ukrainian Orthodox Church (Moscow Patriarchate).

 Near Hlukhiv in the village of Sosnivka is located a small monastery (Russian Orthodox Church) Glinsk Hermitage.